-MITCHAM: American or Confederate flag: Pick one or the other
+MITCHAM: American or Confederate flag: pick one or the other

 But you know what?
 I’m tired of whatever.
 I’m tired of passing Frank’s Confederate monument in Colbert and saying “whatever.”
 I want it to go.
 I’m sorry.
 I do.
 It was put up in the 2000s.
 It has the Confederate battle flag and underneath, it recognizes the Company “D” 16th Georgia volunteer infantry, the Danielsville Guards, with 105 members.
 I’m a descendant of Confederate veterans, too.
 I can soberly and somberly think of the difficulty of their days without celebrating the greater cause, which pushed to continue reducing humans to property and machinery.
 I don’t agree with that cause and all the moral and mental penalties it put into the white soul, which is itself a form of spiritual slavery.
 I don’t want any of those chains on me.

 Not that I have any power in the matter.
 I don’t.
-I feel like I only stand to lose in this community by voicing such a thing.
 But inside, I think of the woman at Burger King that night.
 I do.
-I don't want to be that cowering 16-year-old I was that night.
+I don’t want to be that cowering 16-year-old I was that night.
 I didn’t realize how much was at stake in that moment of scared silence.
 But I understand it now.
 And if this paper, Frank’s other legacy, is hurt by this personal proclamation, then honestly, whatever.

 But I firmly believe as I type this on Independence Day 2020 that Americans need to pick a flag: American or Confederate.
 They are two opposites.
 Disagree?
 Well, the evidence of that difference was written in the blood of over 600,000 war dead.
 They didn’t have the option to fly both flags.
 No, they were forced to pick one.